 Asbestos Mining in Libby, Montana

 Much of the asbestos distributed in the United States can be traced back to Libby, Montana.
 This is due to the large vermiculite mineral deposits that miners discovered near Libby.
 Vermiculite is used in a variety of applications, including insulation, brake linings, roofing and flooring materials, soil conditioners, packing materials, waste treatment, and more.
 However, none of the workers or people living in the town realized that Libby’s vermiculite was contaminated with asbestos.
 The city started mining vermiculite in 1919 and didn’t stop until 1990.
 At one time, this small town mined and distributed as much as 80 percent of the world’s vermiculite, all of which was contaminated with a highly friable (brittle) form of asbestos.

-Today, more than 2,400 people have been diagnosed with asbestos-related diseases in Libby.
-It’s impossible to know if this is the total number, however, as many asbestos-related conditions weren’t a recognizable cause of death until recently.
+Today, more than 2,400 people have been diagnosed with asbestos-related conditions in Libby.
+It’s impossible to know if this is the total number, however, as many of these conditions weren’t a recognizable cause of death until recently.
 Mesothelioma, for example, wasn’t listed as a cause of death on death certificates until 1999.
-This makes it difficult to measure how many people from Libby died from asbestos exposure, especially those who suffered from secondary exposure.
+This makes it difficult to measure how many people from Libby died from exposure, especially those who suffered from secondary exposure.

 9/11: The World Trade Center Attack in New York

 The tragedy we experienced as a country on September 11, 2001, will never be forgotten.
 It was a moment that permanently impacted the lives of thousands of New Yorkers.
 Unfortunately, many of those trying to move on are still suffering nearly two decades later.
 When the World Trade Center fell, dust blanketed the city.
 People miles away were covered in the remnants of their skyline.
 What many did not realize at the time was that this deadly dust cloud also contained asbestos.